Turnstone Geological Services Limited

 The Design, Compilation and Maintenance of MINLIB and other Databases

-Project-driven research and systematic literature searches have both provided public-domain literature sources for a number of well-indexed bibliographic databases conceived by Graham Wilson and developed at Turnstone, such as the predominantly Earth-science-oriented MINLIB (described below) and the human geography and geopolitics of the WORLD database (these systems combined include circa 114,000 records, as of February 2020).
+Project-driven research and systematic literature searches have both provided public-domain literature sources for a number of well-indexed bibliographic databases conceived by Graham Wilson and developed at Turnstone, such as the predominantly Earth-science-oriented MINLIB (described below) and the human geography and geopolitics of the WORLD database (these systems combined include >117,000 records, as of 2024).

 The development and application of detailed computer databases of worldwide scope facilitates the efficient management of all the observations gathered and materials reviewed during Turnstone projects and other research.
 The evolution of these support systems encompasses petrographic, experimental, bibliographic and other data.
 Although the majority of Turnstone reports are confidential, the bibliographies are almost entirely composed of freely-available publications, such as books, journal articles and abstracts.

 The affordable publication of a version of Turnstone's MINLIB annotated Earth- science bibliography, illustrated with suites of educational images, is a long-term, high-priority Turnstone project, pursued as time allows.
 Both the database and the associated suites of photographs will be indexed in order to both satisfy professional needs and provide non-specialist users with meaningful access to the illustrations plus non-technical literature on natural history, geology and the solar system.
-MINLIB is currently a 36-year endeavour, initiated on 09 August 1983.
+MINLIB, initiated on 09 August 1983, has currently been growing for some 41 years.

 More than 300 of the many topics, themes and sources well-integrated into MINLIB are listed in the following table, with the number of records returned by searches in Oct.
 2014 to Apr.
 2015 (a few extra searches in 2017 or after are flagged bold *).
 The HOLDINGS "metadatabase" of which this table is a very small part may be installed on this site at a future date.
 The in-house rule-of-thumb is that the database coverage for a subject can be considered "mature" once the appropriate keyword selection returns a minimum of 300 valid records.
 HOLDINGS lists well over 400 such subjects as examples of MINLIB coverage.
 Note that some topics, especially specific items such as a mineral or fossil species, a country or locality, can be sought with confidence that most or all pertinent records will be found.
 Extra themes are added from time to time and offer partial selections of wide topics, such as "local geology" or "geochemical exploration".